SchemaStore/schemastore/CONTRIBUTING.md

 validate-pyproject --tool cibuildwheel=https://json.schemastore.org/cibuildwheel.toml#/properties/tool/properties
 ```

-This means that renames in subschema paths is a potentially breaking change.
-If a rename is necessary, it is recommended to keep the old path and `$ref` to the new location.
+This means that renames in subschema paths is a potentially a breaking change.
+However, it needs to be possible to refactor internal schema structures.

+It is okay when refactoring the subschema to a location under `$defs` or `definitions`.
+Otherwise, use your best judgement.
+If a rename is necessary, it is recommended to keep the old path and `$ref` to the new location, if possible.

 ### Language Server Features